 Ivan Bodrožić, Department of the History of Christian Literature and Christian Teaching, Catholic Faculty of Theology Zagreb

-Jan Dominik Bogataj OFM, Patristic Institute Victorinianum, Ljubljana, secretary
+Jan Dominik Bogataj OFM, Patristic Institute Victorinianum, Faculty of Theology, University of Ljubljana, secretary

 Rajko Bratož, Slovenian Academy of Sciences and Arts